hww/XiKeyboard/README.md

 Define(int[] sequence, object value)
 ```

-Alternative version of this method dedicated for menu definition, and will buse pseudo codes for this bnding.
+Alternative version of this method dedicated for menu definition, and will use pseudo codes for this binding.

 ```C#
 Define(string[] sequence, object value)
 ```

-For example lets define menu _File_ and option _Save_ and bnd to it a menu item.<sup>Read Menu chapter</sup>
+For example lets define menu _File_ and option _Save_ and bind to it a menu item.<sup>Read Menu chapter</sup>

 ```C#
 Define(new string[]{"File", "Save"}, menuItem )